 8. Crua Duo Dome Tent

-The Crua Duo Dome tent is with all the features a tent needs for a 4-season backpacking.
-It is a rather closed design without mesh sections, but you have a good ventilation system which includes a floor vent and two roof vents, and a huge dual-layer door.
+The Crua Duo Dome tent is with all the features a tent needs for 4-season backpacking.
+It is a rather closed design without mesh sections, but you have a good ventilation system that includes a floor vent and two roof vents, and a huge dual-layer door.
 All these openings can be closed when needed.

 This is a 2-person tent but it offers quite a space, 48 ft² (4.45 m²) in the inner tent and a vestibule.
 Note that it is very wide with its 58.7 inches (149 cm).
 The weight is not so great, it weighs 5 lb (2.2 kg), but this is a durable construction with strong aluminum poles.

 You might want to know that it is designed to accommodate the Crua Cocoon insulated tent with the R-value 9, so imagine, in such a combination you can use it anywhere, but this would be for a base camping of course.
-It is also designed to be used together with the Crua Core 6 tent in the Crua Clan combination, again for a car camping.
+It is also designed to be used together with the Crua Core 6 tent in the Crua Clan combination, again for car camping.

 The waterproof rating is huge, no less than 5000 mm, and the packed size is (L x D) 21 x 6 inches (53 x 15 cm).
 Please follow the link to read more.